haopei/p5_neighbourhood_map/readme.txt

   P5: Neighbourhood Map

 How To Use
   1. Open dist/index.html.
-To see un-minified source, see 'src/' folder
+(To see un-minified source, see 'src/' folder)
   2. Enter a location in the search box.
 Try an exact address (example: '2465 Latham Street, Mountain View, CA'), a city/town (   example: 'New York'), or shortnames for places (example: 'ny', 'hk', 'fl', 'jp').
+  3. Click "Find pizza!".
-  3. Once the list of results appear, c
+  4. Once the list of results appear, c
       a.
 Click on each item to visit the current location on the map.
       b.
 Click 'Zoom' to  Click 'Photos' to see photos.
       c.
 Click 'Photos' to request and view photos.
 (Note: Some places may have no photos)